nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Describe how to use multiple languages within the same notebook

 **Your answer:**

+This whole thing I describe below are known as 'magic commands' they let you express yourself in a different language than the default one of the notebook. they are like escape sequences to tell whatever is interpreting your code you want to do something different.

 you can use python scala, R, sql and even bash. you can also use the magic % sign with the name of the language you want to use e.g. the bash or shell is hidden within the python one with !ls the other notebook magic are %r, %scala %python %sql %md